 There are two basic types of coverage — trip interruption and trip cancellation.
 Trip interruption covers issues that arise once your travel begins.
 If your flight is delayed and you miss your connection, the insurance will reimburse you for costs like airline booking fees, extra hotel expenses, replacements if your luggage is lost and other costs you incur because of the unexpected event.

 Trip cancellation covers events that might occur to prevent you from taking your trip in the first place.
-You need to check your policy carefully to see what is included but typically things like sickness, death in the family, or your work leave cancellation are covered.
+You need to check your policy carefully to see what is included but typically things like sickness, death in the family, or work leave cancellation are covered.
 You can get back the money you have pre-paid for your trip (again subject to the limits of the policy).

 Most importantly, trip insurance can provide health insurance and medical transportation if you need to be flown home or to a treatment facility.
 That alone is worth the cost of the insurance.
 Most commercial insurance, including Medicare, does not cover medical expenses in a foreign country.
 Again, you need to check the policy to see what is covered and the coverage limits.